fakeuser69498/Eurecon/Eurecon/README.md

 ## Important notes:

 - You have to create the output directory before running the algorithm in case it was not created beforehand
-- Using augmentation on biomolecular file formats requires having OpenBabel (https://github.com/openbabel/openbabel/releases/tag/openbabel-3-1-1) installed; also please consider the fact that running Eurecon would effectively delete most of the metadata, leaving only an array of 3D coordinates and atom types